-On average good SaaS-based cms for larger companies, but with some performance issues as users said.
+On average, good SaaS-based CMS for larger companies, but with some performance issues as users said.

-In the article, we have discussed what headless cms is, how to choose them, and their difference from traditional CMS.
+In the article, we’ve discussed what headless cms is, how to choose them, and the difference from traditional CMS.
 We’ve also looked at the best headless CMS on the market.
 We also figured out that at the present time, the future belongs to headless cms, since you need to deliver content to different devices.
 In conclusion, we can say for sure that choosing the right headless cms directly affects your business.
 All this means the future is bright for the headless approach and we can expect a great many things to come.